Claire Dwyer: Early life and education

 Dwyer was born in Letchworth on 24 December 1964 to Michael Dwyer and Brenda (nee Jacques).
 Her father was a research engineer and her mother was a teacher.

-She became interested in social geography during her childhood in the garden city of Letchworth.
-Dwyer attended St Angela's Roman Catholic school in Stevenage.
+Dwyer became interested in social geography during her childhood in the garden city of Letchworth.
+She attended St Angela's Roman Catholic school in Stevenage.
 She was an undergraduate student at Lady Margaret Hall, Oxford, graduating with a first-class geography degree from the University of Oxford in 1987.
 During her undergraduate degree she spent a year working with Mother Teresa in Calcutta.
 Dwyer completed a Postgraduate Certificate in Education (PGCE) at the University of Nottingham, and taught at secondary schools in Warminster.

 She returned to academia and studied for a master's degree in critical feminism at Syracuse University.
 Her Master of Arts degree was awarded in 1991 for a dissertation on state-funded Muslim schools in the United Kingdom.
-She then carried out her doctoral research at University College London; supervised by Peter Jackson and Jacquie Burgess, her PhD was awarded in 1997 for her thesis on the construction and contestations of Islam.
+She then carried out her doctoral research at University College London; supervised by Peter Jackson and Jacquie Burgess, Dwyer's PhD was awarded in 1997 for her thesis on the construction and contestations of Islam.

 Career and research

 Dwyer was a social geographer with research interests in "the intersections of migration and multiculturalism and geographies of religion and ethnicity".
 She was also interested in gender and feminism.
 Dwyer was appointed to a full lectureship in geography in 1997 and was promoted to a senior lectureship in 2007.
 She was made Reader in Human Geography in 2014 and promoted to Professor in Geography in 2018.
 She was one of the first women to become a Professor of Human Geography in the United Kingdom.

-She was also co-director of the Migration Research Unit at UCL from 2010 and in that capacity was involved in the establishment of the global migration Master of Science programme.
+Dwyer was also co-director of the Migration Research Unit at UCL from 2010 and in that capacity was involved in the establishment of the global migration Master of Science programme.